technicaltidbits/gridsome-forestry-starter/projects/install-vale-cli.md

 project_fg_color: ''

 ---
 In this tutorial, you'll learn how to install Vale, a style linter.
 This tool allows you to test your doc files for style and grammar.
-This is the first in a three part about installing Vale.
+This is the first in a three part series about installing Vale.

 ## Assumptions